JohnColeborn/Portfolio/README.md

 ### Created Blog.html, Updated css and created seperate sheet for services

 ### Polished Different Media styles and quality tested
+- Found about 12 major issues, resolved.

-## Created about styles, contact styles and optimised for resonsive design
+### Created about styles, contact styles and optimised for resonsive design
+- Further optimisation of each stylesheet.